 What types of startups does Kruze Consulting usually work with?

-Kruze Consulting works with a variety of funded Delaware C-Corps, but the majority of our companies have secured Seed, Series A, Series B and Series C. We look to partner with our clients, going beyond the typical outsourced accounting relationship and seeking to provide a higher level advisory role.
+Kruze Consulting works with funded Delaware C-Corps.
+Our clients have secured Pre-Seed to Series C or Series D funding.
+We look to partner with our clients, going beyond the typical outsourced accounting relationship and seeking to provide a higher level advisory role.
 We feel honored to be a part of making the world a better place, even if it’s one debit and credit at a time.

 Accounting, Finance, Taxes, & Payroll all in one solution

-Startup CFO services, startup accounting and bookkeeping services, startup annual taxes, expense reports, payroll, benefits: we've got you covered.
+Startup CFO services, startup accounting and bookkeeping services, startup annual taxes, expense reports, payroll, state sales taxes: we've got you covered.
 Our software provides custom tailored dashboards that can be provided weekly or monthly, depending on your preference and plan.
 Founders are often so busy building their company that they don’t have time to take care of their finances.
 Traditionally, these companies have had to work with a basket of people to get their work done, including bookkeepers, accountants, AP clerks, CFOs, consultants, and tax accountants.
 At Kruze Consulting, our founders have one point person, saving time and money.

 Client testimonials